Register Today: September 2025 Total Pharmacy® Solutions Summit

 The event will focus on patient access and education in pharmacy practice, featuring industry leaders providing actionable strategies and real-world solutions for independent pharmacies.

-While pharmacies work around the clock to provide life-saving clinical services like diagnostic testing and immunizations, many patients throughout US communities are unable to take advantage of these services due to a lack of knowledge or pharmacy access.
-With the help of major players in the pharmacy industry, this fall’s summit will provide independent pharmacies with the necessary tools to properly engage their patient populations.
+While pharmacies work around the clock to provide life-saving clinical services such as diagnostic testing and immunizations, many patients throughout US communities are unable to take advantage of these services due to a lack of knowledge or pharmacy access.
+With the help of major players in the pharmacy industry, this fall summit will provide independent pharmacies with the necessary tools to properly engage their patient populations.

 “Attendees will learn how to spot barriers they may not have realized were shaping patient outcomes and how to reframe everyday situations, like vaccine hesitancy, from ‘individual failure’ to ‘systemic barrier,’ and how that shift transforms patient trust and engagement,” said representatives from the National Pharmaceutical Association (NPhA).
 “They’ll also walk away with a new perspective and strategies to help them act as bridge builders, across differences and across generational divides.”

-Featuring the likes of NPhA’s Interim Executive Vice President Shantel Upshaw, PharmD, the keynote session this September is titled “From Barriers to Bridges: Redefining the Pharmacist’s Role in Reaching Every Patient.”
+The NPhA’s Interim Executive Vice President Shantel Upshaw, PharmD, will give the keynote session, titled “From Barriers to Bridges: Redefining the Pharmacist’s Role in Reaching Every Patient.”
 With NPhA representation in this fall’s keynote, Upshaw is poised to empower attendees to move aside from routine practice and explore transformational, person-centered engagement intended to significantly improve the outcomes of each patient in the community.

-Jake Galdo, PharmD, MBA, BCPS, BCGP, CEO of Seguridad, Inc, and Tripp Logan, PharmD, vice president of SEMO Rx Pharmacies, are hosting the first general session, titled “All Pharmacies are NOT the Same.”
-Touching on the importance of differentiation in pharmacy business, the duo will break down the ways in which independent pharmacy leaders can help patients choose their pharmacy on service and care rather than just convenience.
+Jake Galdo, PharmD, MBA, BCPS, BCGP, CEO of Seguridad, Inc, and Tripp Logan, PharmD, vice president of SEMO Rx Pharmacies and Care Coordination, are hosting the first general session, titled “All Pharmacies are NOT the Same.”
+Touching on the importance of differentiation in the pharmacy business, the duo will discuss ways in which independent pharmacy leaders can help patients choose their pharmacy based on service and care rather than just convenience.

 “Patients, payors, providers, and others all think a pharmacy is a pharmacy,” stated Seguridad.
 “Yet, patients have unequal access to pharmacy services—and pharmacies are paid differently.
 All pharmacies are NOT the same.”